 Particularly overseas buyers stand to gain from acquiring London property in the coming months, before the introduction of an additional 2% Stamp Duty for non UK residents from April 2021, as pledged by the Conservative Party in December’s general election.

 While no one can predict the full impact of this premium, Neal Hudson of Residential Analysts warns that the premium may “tank” the prime market, “and we’ll go back to continued whingeing about high rates of stamp duty and people wanting it cut to get the market moving again”.

 For property investors, particularly those based overseas, the London property market is primed for investment.
-Without the benefit of foresight, it’s impossible to predict the overall impact of Brexit or of the foreign sales premium, but the London property market continues to grow.
+Without the benefit of foresight, it’s impossible to predict the overall impact of the coronavirus pandemic, or Brexit, or of the foreign sales premium, but the London property market will remain a buyer’s market for the foreseeable future.
 Investing now could mean you stay ahead of the curve and reap rewards later on.

 As specialist buying agents, these trends are being mirrored in our client-base too.
 If you’re considering buying or investing in any of London’s prime locations, we’re well placed to help you find the perfect property.
 Get in touch with us today.